Signed to the Streets

-Signed to the Streets is a mixtape by American hip hop recording artist Lil Durk, hosted by DJ Drama.
+Signed to the Streets is a mixtape by American drill rapper Lil Durk, hosted by DJ Drama.
 It was released on October 10, 2013.
 The mixtape features production by Chase Davis, Dree The Drummer, Fade, Nito Beats, Paris Beuller, Sunny Norway, TGM, Young Chop and Zaytoven.
+The mixtape features a sole guest appearance from Lil Reese who appears twice on the mixtape.

 Recording and reception

 Lil Durk summarized the mixtape in an interview with MTV: "It's a lot more interesting.
 There's a lot more storytelling.
 It's different from my last mixtape but it’s still real rapping.
 I just stepped it up a notch.
 I got DJ Drama and he made it bigger."